By Dietitian Jill Place

 My go-to is coconut water kefir.
 I make it myself with an infusion of lemon balm leaf and lavender.
 Add stevia (and some fresh mint) and it’s kinda like a fizzy lemonade.

-SOUNDS like a lot of work but in reality it takes me about five minutes every three or four days to keep my culture up and running (more on that later; I’m going to publish an entire group of fermented food recipes in my “Recipes” section … just for you.
-And actually just for me as I’m also learning).
+SOUNDS like a lot of work but in reality it takes me about five minutes every three or four days to keep my culture up and running (I published an entire group of fermented food recipes in my “Recipes” section … just for you.
+Just click on the name to access my “Fermented Foods” recipes so far.)

 When I talk about fermented foods I often say they were a mistake … just like cooking.
 I’m sure at some point in history … just like someone accidentally dropped some meat in the fire and found out it tasted good … someone drank something fermented and found it to be great for their tummy.